Tiny-Earth/DemoSite/site/src/design.md

 ## Why Course Design?

 The aim of course design is to create directed, scaffolded learning experiences in which students engage repeatedly with the course material, each other, and the instructional team [fink2006creating, freeman_increased_2011, wiggins2005understanding, wiggins2011understanding](@cite).
-As scientific teachers, we approach course design by drawing on our disciplinary expertise and experiences, as well as research-based practices for effective teaching and inclusive learning.

 Scientific teachers are designers: You select scientific content with purpose, organize it in a way that scaffolds learning, and evaluate how well it worked.
-And like in any type of design—from technology, to paintings, to skyscrapers, and yes, to science courses—you make decisions that influence outcomes.

-Your decisions help you achieve your aims and support student learning, within your constraints.
-You make decisions about your teaching before the semester begins, while teaching a unit, and after each term ends.
-From designing new courses to overhauling an old design you inherited to continuously improving your teaching, as a scientific teacher you are as much a designer as you are a scientist and an educator.

-In all three of these roles—teacher, scientist, designer—you hold a number of commitments that inspire and inform how you carry out your course [flanagan2005values, flanagan2014values, belman2009instructional](@cite).
-As an instructor, you are likely committed to engaging students in meeting the learning objectives of your courses.
-As a scientist, you may be committed to a certain level of rigor and experimentation in your work.
-As a scientific teacher you may be committed to having your students experience scientific discoveries through those lenses.
-And as a designer, you plan, you adapt, you iterate.

-Only you can know what your own commitments are, and only you can know the ways they:
+You make decisions - before, during, and after the term - that help you achieve your aims and support student learning.
+As a teacher, scientist, and designer, you hold a number of commitments that inspire and inform how you carry out your course [flanagan2005values, flanagan2014values, belman2009instructional](@cite).

+As scientific teachers, you:
 - Shape what you aspire to achieve in your work as a scientific teacher
 - Motivate you to pursue your own degree of quality
 - Guide you to explore and weigh between design alternatives
 - Inform how you engage with your students
 - Define how you want students to engage with the content and each other

-This module asks you to reflect on your commitments and apply a course design framework called “backward design”.
-Other modules provide suggestions for activities, assessments, and other considerations that influence the learning experiences within the course.
+In this module, you will reflect on your commitments while you apply a course design framework called “backward design”.
+Other modules provide suggestions for activities, assessments, and other considerations as you plan your course learning experiences.

 ### Effective Design of STEM Courses